 Hints & Tips

-- View the report in full-screen by clicking the double-ended arrow in the bottom-corner of the report.
+- The report is best viewed in full-screen by clicking the double-ended arrow in the bottom-corner of the report (⤢).

-- Hover over charts and maps to see values.
+- The data is provided as a series of charts, tables and maps – hover over charts and maps to see values.

-- Filters can also be applied using the visuals themselves (e.g. Clicking the ‘Female’ portion of a pie chart).
+- This is in an interactive report, so by clicking on one visual, you can filter others on the page.
 You can press Ctrl whilst clicking to select multiple criteria either from the same visual or across several visuals (e.g. ‘Female’ and ‘0-4’).
 Click again on your selected options to deselect them.
-Filtering this way can highlight your population of interest against overall values (e.g. borough total).

-Why is the total population for Wandsworth different depending on the page of the report?
+Why is the total population for Wandsworth sometimes different depending on the page of the report?

 This is because figures are estimated separately at different geographical levels.
-We have used data from several datasets published by the Greater London Authority and the Office for National Statistics to provide the most current population estimates for the three different geographies – make the relevant choice from the options on the home page to be directed to the most relevant and recent data for your requirements.
-Please click the information icon for metadata, including advice on rounding figures.
+We have used data from several datasets published by the Greater London Authority and the Office for National Statistics to provide the most current population estimates for the three different geographies – make the relevant choice from the options on the left to be directed to the most relevant and recent data for your requirements.

-We have chosen to display census data as percentages rather than counts due to the currency of the information.
-Whilst census data is valuable and is our only source of some population characteristics, it is from 2011 and is not as current as the other datasets.
+We have chosen to display census data and the GLA 2016-based Housing-led Ethnic Group Projections as percentages rather than counts due to the currency of the information.
+Whilst this data is valuable and is our only source of some population characteristics, it is not as current as the other datasets.
 Users can take the percentages and apply them to more current population estimates/projections for a better idea of current population counts.

 What is an LSOA?